|

 wife and in an argument that followed

-defendant accuses the husband
+defendant accuses

 of coercing